Wine Festival Ticket Policies

 - All attendees must be 19 years and older.
 NO MINORS.
 Babies or infants are not permitted.
-Note: Two pieces of government issued ID will be required at all events.
+Note: Two pieces of ID will be required at all events.
 Primary ID: driver’s license, passport, Canadian permanent resident or citizenship card, and First Nations status card.
 Secondary ID: credit cards, student cards (university/college) or any card with your name and a signature.

 - Please taste responsibly.
 Make a plan to get home safely.

 - Festival events begin promptly.
 Seating for latecomers at sit-down seminars or lunches is not guaranteed and money will not be refunded.

 - VanWineFest and Bard on the Beach do not accept liability for tickets lost or misplaced after they are printed and issued.

 - Buy early!
 Many events will sell out in advance.

 - Ticket limits may apply to some events.

 - We do our best to make everything perfect, but event details are subject to change without notice and without refund.